 When applying for a Student visa, you must show that your knowledge of English is sufficient to undertake your course.
 The UKVI has specific requirements with regards to your English level and this is dependent on the level the course you're going to study.
 Based on the Common European Framework of Reference for Languages (CEFR), you'll need to obtain at least:

-You will meet the English language requirement if you have an academic qualification at a bachelor’s level or above awarded in the UK.
+If you have an academic qualification at a bachelor’s level or above awarded in the UK.
 This will also apply to degrees from majority English-speaking countries (with the exception of Canada) and Ireland, as well as if your qualification was taught in English and meets the standard of a UK bachelor’s degree or above.
 You will need to prove this by providing your degree certificate and transcript.
 If your qualification was awarded outside the UK, we will also need to check that it meets the required standards.

-Secure English Language Test
+Secure English language test

-You can also meet the English language requirement if you've passed an approved English language test to the required level.
+If you've passed an approved English language test to the required level.
 The test must have been taken within two years prior to your application.
 You'll need to provide a valid digital reference number from the test provider to prove this.
 You can see a list of approved tests and providers here.

 As a Higher Education Provider with a track record of compliance, we are also allowed to carry out our own assessment of your English language.
-We would test your abilities in four components: reading, writing, speaking, and listening, unless you are exempt from meeting one of these due to a disability.
+We test your abilities in four components: reading, writing, speaking, and listening, unless you are exempt from meeting one of these due to a disability.
 If you pass our internal assessment, we will confirm this on your CAS and you will not need to provide additional evidence of this in your visa application.

 For more information, contact [email protected].